nrwl/nx-react-workshop/docs/lab4/LAB.md

    </details><br />

-3. Generate a new React component, called `header`, inside the lib you just created
+3. Generate a new React component, called `header`, inside the `src/lib` folder of the library you just created

    ⚠️&nbsp;&nbsp;Play around with the generator options so that the generated component is automatically **exported** from the lib's module